AVSystem/Anjay-mbedos-client/README.md

 1. Download and install [Mbed Studio](https://os.mbed.com/studio/)
 2. Start Mbed Studio, click File -> Open Workspace and pick the folder with cloned repository.
 3. In the Libraries view, and then on `(!)` button, and then Fix all, to check out all dependencies (it may take a while).
-4. You can now compile&flash project through UI.
+4. You can now compile and flash project through UI.

 NOTE: if you're using a built-in serial monitor, please make sure to use `115200` as a baud rate.